-When you first use your TES9, you will need to connect it to a Windows PC in order to set up its operating parameters.
+When you first use your TES9, you will need to connect it to a PC running Microsoft® Windows® in order to set up its operating parameters.
 It is recommended that the PC and TES9 be powered off while you make these connections.